library(dslabs)

 trControl = control)

 function from the caret package to see that several features do not vary much from observation to observation.
-We can see that there is a large number of features with 0 variability:
+We can see that there is a large number of features with close to 0 variability:

 library(matrixStats)